These 6 Kitchens Are Proof That Paneling Your Fridge Is Worth the Splurge

 Photography by Mary McNeill-Knowles

-This grandma-chic Tudor home in Toronto kicked the nostalgia up a notch with slatted cabinet doors, a nod to designs of the past that featured similar openings for airflow.
-The refrigerator panels got the same treatment and same paint color (Yukon Sky by Benjamin Moore), plus functional slots above for baking sheets and cutting boards.
+This grandma-chic Tudor home in Toronto kicks the nostalgia up a notch with its grooved cabinet doors, a nod to historical designs that used the detail for airflow.
+The refrigerator panels got the same treatment and paint color (Yukon Sky by Benjamin Moore), plus functional slots above for baking sheets and cutting boards.

-Worried all that opening and closing will damage the panel?
-For this space, Marge Architects used durable Valchromat, a wood fiber in which the paint color is bonded with a resin to make the front moisture resistant and extremely durable.
-It was finished with handles from Roctor DC’s collection of reclaimed and salvaged hardware.
+Worried all that opening and closing will damage painted panels?
+For this space, Marge Architects used Valchromat, an innovative wood fiber that involves bonding the paint color to a resin to make the fronts moisture-resistant and extremely durable.
+The handles, however, are a blast from the past—they’re sourced from Roctor DC’s collection of reclaimed and salvaged hardware,

 light gray cabinet